 As urban graffiti has increasingly metamorphosed into street art--some of it on a level with Picasso and Miro--Valparaiso, Chile has emerged as one of the world's most notable centres for this genre, which ranges from the dramatic to the whimsical.
 In 2013 the city hosted an international competition, which drew artists from Latin America and Europe, and the art is still visible in the Cerro Polanco neighbourhood.

-Valpo's best known street artists are Sammy
+Valpo's best known street artists are

 Espinosa—Jeksy—and Cynthia Aguilera—Cines—partners in art and in life, who began